 A trip to New York isn’t complete without at least one visit to Momofuku Milkbar for their soft serve cereal milk ice cream.
 It tastes exactly as you’d expect: like the milk you lap up from the bottom of your cereal bowl: sweet, rich and deeply satisfying.

-I wanted a quick hit of that cereal milk flavour without going to the trouble of making (and waiting for) ice cream, so here’s my take on it in milkshake form.
+I wanted a quick hit of that cereal milk flavour without going to the trouble of making (and waiting for) ice cream, so I started with Christina Tosi’s (of Momofuku) Cereal Milk Recipe and here’s my take on it in milkshake form.

 Cereal Milk Milkshake